Moana (2016 film): Home media

 Moana was released by Walt Disney Studios Home Entertainment on Blu-ray (2D and 3D) and DVD in the United States on March 7, 2017, with a digital release on February 21, 2017.
 The releases include the short film Inner Workings.
 The Blu-ray release also introduces a short film featuring Maui and Moana titled Gone Fishing.
-The film sold 4.4 million units and made a revenue of $116.3 million from home video sales, making it the best-selling film of 2017.
 Moana was also released on the streaming service Disney+ on its launch date November 12, 2019.
 A sing-along version of the film was released on Disney+ July 22, 2022.

+Moana sold 4.4 million units and generated $116.3 million in revenue from home video sales, making it the best-selling film of 2017.
+Nielsen Media Research, which records streaming viewership on some U.S. television screens, calculated that between January and June 2025, Moana accumulated 3.846 billion minutes of viewing time, ranking as the fourth most-streamed film in that period.

 Reception

 Box office

-Moana grossed $248.7 million in the U.S. and Canada, and $442.1 million in other countries, for a worldwide total of $690.8 million.
+Moana grossed $248.7 million in the U.S. and Canada, and $438.4 million in other countries, for a worldwide total of $687.2 million.
 On January 22 and March 16, 2017, respectively, the film reached the $500 million and $600 million marks, becoming the fourth consecutive Walt Disney Animation Studios film to reach both milestones after Frozen (2013), Big Hero 6 (2014), and Zootopia (2016).
-Although Disney has not disclosed the film's production budget, most of its animated films cost around $150 million.
+Although Disney had not disclosed the film's production budget, most of its animated films cost around $150 million.
 Deadline Hollywood calculated the net profit of the film to be $121.3 million, when factoring together all expenses and revenues for the film, making it the 12th-most profitable release of 2016.